Abraham21/personal-blog/content/posts/2020-08-31-guide-to-securing-your-online-accounts.md

   - Cybersecurity
 socialImage: "/media/yubikey.jpg"
 ---
 Estimates report that cyber-crime damages are projected to hit $6 trillion dollars by 2021.
 During the current pandemic and the worldwide shift towards adopting technology, cyber-security is more important than ever!
+In this guide, I'll walk you through actionable steps for substantially improving your online security.
 [Summary at the end!](#summary)

 ## Have you been pwned?